theoim/STM32_Dual_W5100S/readme.md

   - Verify all SPI1 connections (PA5, PA6, PA7, PD2, PD7) are secure and correctly mapped.

 - **Firmware Flashing Errors:**
+  - Make sure that the board has entered boot mode.
+Boot mode can enter boot mode by clicking Boot 0 switch on the 'W5100S-EVB' board and applying power.
   - Ensure the STM32 Flash Loader Demonstrator is properly installed.
   - Check that the correct `.hex` file is selected.
   - Confirm that the STM32 board is in the correct mode for flashing.